 For finishing

 Strong flour gives the loaf its structure and chew.
-Plain flour will still work, but the bread will bake up softer and with less confidence in the oven, which is not quite the character a bloomer should have.
-For a classic bakery-style finish, it is best not to overdo it: a light dusting of flour and one clean score are usually all you need.
+Plain flour will still work, but the bread will bake up softer and with less presence in the oven, which is not quite the character a bloomer should have.
+For a classic bakery-style finish, a light dusting of flour and one clean score are usually enough.

 Mix and knead the dough until it becomes smooth and elastic

-- Put the flour, yeast, and salt in a large mixing bowl.
-Try to keep the salt distributed through the flour rather than tipped directly onto the yeast in one pile.
-It will not ruin the bread, but the dough usually behaves better when everything begins evenly mixed.
+1. Put the flour, yeast, and salt in a large mixing bowl.
+Try to keep the salt spread through the flour rather than tipped directly onto the yeast in one heap.
+It will not ruin the bread, but the dough tends to behave better when everything starts out evenly mixed.

-- Add the lukewarm water and the olive oil, if using.
+2. Add the lukewarm water and the olive oil, if using.
 Mix with your hand or a wooden spoon until the ingredients come together into a rough, shaggy dough.
-It should look untidy at this stage, which is perfectly normal.
+At this point, a messy look is exactly what you want.

-- Test the texture by stretching a small piece between your fingers.
+4. Test the texture by stretching a small piece between your fingers.
 It should stretch without tearing straight away and should spring back slowly.
 If it still feels rough or breaks too easily, knead for a few minutes more.
-You are aiming for dough that feels supple and lively, not stiff.
+The goal is dough that feels supple and lively, not stiff.

 Let the dough prove, then shape it into the classic bloomer form

-- Put the dough into a lightly oiled bowl and cover with a clean towel or cling film.
+1. Put the dough into a lightly oiled bowl and cover with a clean towel or cling film.
 Leave it in a warm place until doubled in size, usually about 1 to 1½ hours depending on the room temperature.
-It should look puffed and slightly domed; if you press it gently with a floured fingertip, the dent should slowly ease back rather than springing flat immediately.
-Use the clock as a guide, but trust the dough more.
+By then, it ought to look puffed and slightly domed; if you press it gently with a floured fingertip, the dent should slowly ease back rather than springing flat immediately.
+Use the clock as a guide, but pay closer attention to the dough itself.

-- Once risen, tip the dough gently onto a lightly floured surface.
+2. Once risen, tip the dough gently onto a lightly floured surface.
 Press it down with your fingertips to remove the largest air bubbles, but do not squash it flat.
-The idea is to neaten the dough, not manhandle it.
+The aim is to neaten the dough, not manhandle it.

-- Move the shaped loaf to a baking tray lined with parchment, or onto a proving cloth if you use one.
+4. Move the shaped loaf to a baking tray lined with parchment, or onto a proving cloth if you use one.
 Dust the top lightly with flour, cover loosely, and leave it to prove again for about 30 to 45 minutes, until puffy.
-When pressed with a fingertip, the mark should spring back slowly rather than vanishing at once.
+When pressed with a fingertip, the mark should spring back slowly rather than disappearing at once.

-- Just before baking, use a sharp knife or a lame to cut one long slash down the centre, about 1cm deep.
+5. Just before baking, use a sharp knife or a lame to cut one long slash down the centre, about 1 cm deep.
 That single score helps the loaf open neatly in the oven.
-If you want seeds on top, brush the loaf very lightly with water and scatter them over now.
+For seeds on top, brush the loaf very lightly with water and scatter them over now.

 Bake the loaf until the crust is deep golden and the centre is fully cooked

-- Bake the loaf for 25 to 30 minutes, until it is a deep golden brown.
-If you are using steam, pour a small mug of boiling water into the hot tray as the loaf goes in, then close the door quickly.
+2. Bake the loaf for 25 to 30 minutes, until it is a deep golden brown.
+For steam, pour a small mug of boiling water into the hot tray as the loaf goes in, then close the door quickly.
 The oven may grumble, but the loaf benefits.

-- Transfer the loaf to a wire rack and leave it to cool completely before slicing.
-It takes patience, but it matters.
+4. Transfer the loaf to a wire rack and leave it to cool completely before slicing.
+That takes patience, but there is a reason for it.
 Cutting too soon lets steam escape into the crumb, which can leave the inside looking gummy even when the bread is fully baked.

 Serve, store, and troubleshoot the most common bloomer bread problems

 A fresh bloomer is at its best with uncomplicated things.
-Butter and jam make a good breakfast, soup turns it into a sturdy lunch, and thick slices are excellent for sandwiches.
-Toasted the next day, it is still very good, which is bread’s way of making sure it does not get ignored.
+Butter and jam make a good breakfast, soup turns it into a sturdy lunch, and thick slices are excellent for sandwiches, the kind served at sandwich chains.
+Toasted the next day, it is still very good, which is bread’s way of staying useful instead of being forgotten.

-To store it, keep the loaf in a paper bag or wrapped in a clean tea towel for a day or so if you want to keep the crust in good condition.
+To store it, keep the loaf in a paper bag or wrapped in a clean tea towel for a day or so to help preserve the crust.
 For longer storage, until the bread has cooled, then slice it and freeze the slices in a sealed bag.
 That makes it easy to take out only what you need, unless your household suddenly develops a strong and inconvenient appetite for toast.

 If the loaf turns out dense: